shaloo/docs.arcana/docs/setup/config-custom-oauth.md

 Click **Save** after specifying the custom OAuth settings in the dashboard.

-## Step3: Get Custom Provider ID
+## 3. Get Custom Provider ID

-In addition to the {{config.extra.arcana.app_address}} , every registered app configured for using custom OAuth is also allocated a unique **custom provider identifier**.
-It is displayeed in the dashboard once the custom OAuth settings are updated.
+In addition to the {{config.extra.arcana.app_address}}, every registered app configured for using custom OAuth is also allocated a unique **custom provider identifier**.
+It is displayed in the dashboard once the custom OAuth settings are updated.
 Make a note of the custom provider identifier.

 Both, the {{config.extra.arcana.app_address}} assigned to the app after registration and the custom provider identifier is required later for [[integrate-custom-oauth|integrating the app using custom OAuth with the {{config.extra.arcana.sdk_name}}]].

-**That's all!** :material-party-popper:

 ## What's Next?

-After configuring the custom OAuth settings via the dashboard, you can install the {{config.extra.arcana.sdk_name}} and integrate your app.

- Make sure you have already added code for custom OAuth and enabled user login via the custom authentication server.
-Get a JWT for the authenticated user.

- During app integration with the {{config.extra.arcana.sdk_name}}, initialize the SDK first and then call `loginWithCustomProvider` with the JWT token and the custom provider identifier as input parameters along with user identifier string.
-This function will fetch the authenticated user key shares securely.
-See [[integrate-custom-oauth|how to integrate apps using custom OAuth]] for details.
+After configuring, [[integrate-custom-oauth|integrate the Web3 app using custom OAuth]] with the Auth SDK, use `loginWithCustomProvider` to assign keys to authenticated users securely.
+Then use the `AuthProvider` to issue JSON/RPC functions and Web3 wallet operations from within the app context.

 ## See Also